RoboCupatHomeSim/human-navigation-cloud-unity/README.md

 For more information on PUN2, please refer to the following page on SIGVerse.
 http://www.sigverse.org/wiki/en/index.php?%28HSR%29Cleanup%20Task%20using%20Cloud%20and%20VR

+Photon Cloud is NOT used.
+Launch Photon Server on a Windows machine.

 ## How to Build

 ### Import unitypackages